 It is sensational to give your spouse something real at home.
-I have been happily married for 22 years and I have to admit that it is in part due to advice I got from some people who were close to me.
-This week I will be sharing advice I got from my 72-year-old grandmother-in-law to be who told me I should give my husband everything he wants at home so when someone on the street offered it to him, he wouldn’t be tempted because he had it at home.
-In upcoming weeks I will be sharing advice I got to:
+I have been happily married for 24 years and I have to admit that it is in part due to advice I got from some people who were close to me.
+In this article I will be sharing advice I got from my 72-year-old grandmother-in-law to be who told me I should give my husband everything he wants at home so when someone on the street offered it to him, he wouldn’t be tempted because he had it at home.
+In future articles I will be sharing advice I got to:

 I am sharing this information not to give you advice on how to run your marriage, but to share what worked for me.
 In some cases the advice will give you a laugh about some of the things my friends say.